juddzilla/step0/README.md

 ## Usage

-From the root of the git repository, run the below commands
+From the root of the git repository, run the below command

-### Dev Dependencies

-`npx github:juddzilla/step0 devDependencies`
+`npx github:juddzilla/step0 install`

-The above script will install the packages listed in the files in the 'devDependencies' directory
+### Available Flags

+- `--workspace <workspace name>`
+- `--react`
+- `--postgres`

+If no flag is provided, the default installation are the 'devDependencies' at the root of the git repo

 ## References